 The IRS gets copies of all the 1099s and W-2s you receive, so be sure you report all required income on your return.
 IRS computers are pretty good at cross-checking the forms with the income shown on your return.
 A mismatch sends up a red flag and causes the IRS computers to spit out a bill that the IRS will mail to you (these letters don't count as audits for purposes of the IRS's 0.4% audit rate).
 If you receive a 1099 showing income that isn't yours or listing incorrect income, get the issuer to file a correct form with the IRS.

 Report all income sources on your 1040 return, whether or not you receive a form such as a 1099.
 For example, if you get paid for walking dogs, tutoring, driving for Uber or Lyft, giving piano lessons, or selling crafts through Etsy, the money you receive is taxable.

 Making a Lot of Money

-The IRS has been lambasted for putting too much scrutiny on lower-income individuals who take refundable tax credits and ignoring wealthy taxpayers.
-Partly in response to this criticism, very wealthy individuals are once again in the IRS's crosshairs.
+While the overall individual audit rates are extremely low, the odds increase significantly as your income goes up (especially if you have business income).
+Plus, the IRS has been lambasted for putting too much scrutiny on lower-income individuals who take refundable tax credits and ignoring wealthy taxpayers.
+So, partly in response to this criticism, very wealthy individuals are once again in the IRS's crosshairs.